jon-schlandt/book-worm/README.md

 ## Setup Instructions
 #### For viewing the application:
+1. Open your terminal and access the directory you want to place this project in
-1. In your terminal, run `git clone https://github.com/jon-schlandt/book-worm.git` to clone the repo
+2. Run `git clone https://github.com/jon-schlandt/book-worm.git` to clone the repo
 3. `cd` into the root directory of the project
 4. Run `npm i` to install dependencies
 5. Run `npm start` to start the web server
 6. If a browser window does not automatically open, open your web browser and navigate to `http://localhost:3000` to access the application

 #### For testing the application:
+1. Open your terminal and access the directory you want to place this project in
-1. In your terminal, run `git clone https://github.com/jon-schlandt/book-worm.git` to clone the repo
+2. Run `git clone https://github.com/jon-schlandt/book-worm.git` to clone the repo
 3. `cd` into the root directory of the project
 4. Run `npm i` to install dependencies
 5. Run `npx cypress open` to open the Cypress testing GUI